5 Steps to Start Researching with PowerNotes

 Step 5: Enabling and disabling the extension

-To enable (or disable) the extension, click on the “P” icon in the Chrome extension tray in the upper right navigation section of your browser window and select “Enable” (or “Disable”).
+To enable (or disable) the extension, click on the “P” icon in the extension tray in the upper right navigation section of your browser window and select “Enable” (or “Disable”).
 This is how you turn PowerNotes on when you are researching and off when you’re browsing or doing other activities.

 SENDING US FEEDBACK

-If anything doesn’t work, or you want something to work better, click on the PowerNotes icon in the Chrome extension tray then on the hot pink “Feedback” button or use the “Feedback” button on the right side of the PowerNotes sidebar (this button will auto-populate the URL you are on too).
+If anything doesn’t work, or you want something to work better, click on the PowerNotes icon in the extension tray then on the hot pink “Feedback” button or use the “Feedback” button on the right side of the PowerNotes sidebar (this button will auto-populate the URL you are on too).
 We will try to respond by the next business day.

 For more info on how to use all of PowerNotes’ features, check out this helpful blog post.